 - Verifiable Landlord Reference – The best way to receive an honest landlord reference about an applicant is to ask questions about their previous tenant’s renting behavior (not about their personal behavior).
 Did the tenant have a history of late payments?
 Did the tenant terminate their lease early?
 How much of the security deposit was refunded?
 Late payments, disrespecting lease terms and forgoing the entire security deposit are big red flags for poor tenancy.

 - Moving Too Often Finding long term tenants is landlords dream, so paying attention to your applicant’s moving history can signal a short term tenancy.
 Applicants that have more than 3 previous addresses in the past 5 years should warrant further investigation.
 Are they hard to please?
 Is it difficult for them to hold a steady job?

 While there are several red flags that might make you hesitant about approving an applicant to live in your rental property, it is always important to stay compliant with the law.
 Landlords and property managers must provide legitimate reasons for denying a rental applicant if asked.
-They must also follow regulations outlined by the Fair Housing Act and establish the same screening criteria for every applicant.
+They must also follow regulations outlined by the Fair Housing Act and apply the same screening criteria to every applicant.